NITCbase/nitcbase.github.io/docs/Design/Frontend.md

     // Call select() method of the Algebra Layer with correct arguments to
     // create a temporary target relation with name ".temp" (use constant TEMP)

-    // TEMP results from the select operation on the source relation (and hence
+    // TEMP will contain all the attributes of the source relation as it is the
-    // it contains all attributes of the source relations)
+    // result of a select operation

     // Return Error values, if not successful